 The majority of the work will take place outdoors in all weathers, although administrative duties will take place inside.

-To be a horse riding holiday centre ride leader you should:
+To be a holiday centre ride leader you should:

-If you would like to know anything about Holiday Centre Horse Rider that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming a holiday centre horse rider that does not appear on Hotcourses, further information can be found below.